LumGenLab/LumGPT/README.md

 1. **First attempt** at transformer implementation from scratch
 2. **Runs on 15+ year old hardware** with excellent performance
 3. **Complete mathematical implementation** with proper gradients
-4. **Production-ready code quality** with comprehensive error handling
-5. **Custom dataset compatibility** with automatic vocabulary building
+4. **Custom dataset compatibility** with automatic vocabulary building

 ## Model Configuration